paulkotov/bimworx-service/README.md

 # bimworx-service

-A service for managing Revit/CAD file data, loaded in cloud.
-The Node server discovers the latest file, uploads it to Autodesk OSS, translates it to SVF2, and streams progress to the browser through Socket.IO.
+A service for viewing and managing Revit/CAD file data, loaded in cloud.
+The Node server discovers the latest file, uploads it to
+Autodesk OSS, translates it to SVF2, and streams progress to the browser through Socket.IO.